kubernetes-analysis/kubernetes-analysis/blog.md

 ![pipeline](.img/kubeflow-pipeline.png)

-First we checkout the source code of the PR, which will be passed as output artifact to all other steps.
+First we check out the source code of the PR, which will be passed on as output artifact to all other steps.
 Then we incrementally update the API and internal data before we run the training on an always up-to-date data set.
 The prediction test verifies after the training that we did not badly influence the model with our changes.

-We also build a container image within our pipeline.
+We also built a container image within our pipeline.
 [This container image][91] copies the previously built model, vectorizer and selector into a container and runs `./main serve`.
-When doing this, we spin-up a [kfserving][92] web server which can be used for prediction purposes.
+When doing this, we spin up a [kfserving][92] web server which can be used for prediction purposes.
 Wanna try it out by yourself?
 Simply do a JSON POST request like this and run the prediction against the endpoint: